-3. Common Good Fixed Assets
+4. Common Good Fixed Assets

 The Community Empowerment (Scotland) Act 2015 requires the Council to establish and maintain a list of property which is held as part of the Common Good.
-The review of property titles to facilitate the publication of the list has been completed and the findings are now available on the Perth & Kinross website.
-It is anticipated that the findings will be reported to the relevant Common Good Fund Committees and Community Councils during 2023/24.
+The review of property titles to facilitate the publication of the list has been completed, and following a period of public consultation, the findings are now available on the Perth & Kinross Council Citizen Space website at Draft Common Good Land Register.